-The benefits of starting an independent practise are numerous.
+The benefits of starting an independent practice are numerous.
 While working for a senior lawyer, junior lawyers have to take up the case they are assigned to, even if it is not their niche.
-When a legal professional works on their own, they can choose the area of law they would prefer to work.
+When a legal professional works on their own, they can choose the area of law they would prefer to work in.
 It would make the work less hectic and more enjoyable.

 Additionally, solo practitioners can lay down their own terms and conditions.
 They can adjust and change the work schedules without compromising their personal life.
 Moreover, they do not have to wait for long and take permission from senior lawyers for leaves.